Dev-Blade/scum-loot-tool/README.md

 C2 will be modified (mulipliers are hardcoded, see economy.ts, selling \* 1.5 and purchasing \* 0.75, for PVP outpost with better conditions).

 also generates a HTML file you can upload to a webserver to have a nice overview of all traders

+## calc

+this little tool calculates actual probabilities for spawning items (nodes) in the game

+npm run calc <wanted node name> <path to spawner folder> <path to node folder>

+you can also use it on nodes in the middle of node trees like "Drinks" (in node files collecting milk, alcohol etc.) or "hand" for "tools.hand" - must be any node name (or "Id" from item list) - it doesn't process "FixedItems"